National Cancer Institute scientist joins Providence, honored nationally for unique and promising Immunotherapy research

 “Providence gave me an outstanding opportunity and support to develop my adoptive T-cell therapy program,” Tran said.
 “The research and clinical teams here have a highly diverse set of immunotherapy expertise that will complement and synergize with my program.
 I’m very excited and honored to work with all of the talented and motivated individuals at Providence who have the common goal of eradicating cancer.”

-Providence Cancer Center researchers, including Tran, work very closely with oncologists and surgeons serving the thousands of cancer patients who seek care at Providence.
+Providence Cancer Institute researchers, including Tran, work very closely with oncologists and surgeons serving the thousands of cancer patients who seek care at Providence.
 The Earle A. Chiles Research Institute at Providence is known for its translational research, which is also referred to as “bench to bedside” – meaning the science is moved quickly from conception to patient trials.

 Tran received his Ph.D. in biochemistry from the University of Victoria, Canada.
 He then spent the next six years as a Postdoctoral Fellow and Research Fellow at the National Institutes of Health, mentored by Steven A. Rosenberg, M.D., Ph.D., a pioneer and international leader in cancer immunotherapy.